 - Dog guard designed for a particular model

-- Rattle Free, so no jangling
+- Car barrier is rattle free, so no jangling

 - May not be the cheapest option